Major Projects | International Wheat Genome Sequencing Consortium

 (1) use of survey sequences of the 21 bread wheat chromosomes to assign gene sequences to individual chromosomes;

 (2) develop physical maps to provide resources for sequencing;

 (3) deliver a reference sequence for each of the chromosomes; and

 (4) produce a gold standard genome sequence by integrating chromosome based genomic resources with the IWGSC whole genome assembly.

 The first milestone was reached on July 2014 with the publication of the chromosome-based draft genome sequence in the journal Science.
 The physical maps for all chromosomes (milestone 2) were completed by the end of 2015.
 At the end of January 2016, a whole genome shotgun assembly had generated a reference sequence for each chromosome (IWGSC WGA v0.4 - milestone 3); this was made available pre-publication in June 2016 .
-The annotated, high quality reference sequence improved by integrating chromosome-based map and sequence resources with the whole genome assembly (IWGSC RefSeq v 1.0 – milestone 3) wasmade available pre-publication in January 2017 .
+The annotated, high quality reference sequence improved by integrating chromosome-based map and sequence resources with the whole genome assembly (IWGSC RefSeq v 1.0 – milestone 3) was made available pre-publication in January 2017.
 In July 2018, all IWGSC reference sequence resources were made publicly available .
 On 17 August 2018, the IWGSC published in the international journal Science a detailed description and an analysis of the reference sequence of the bread wheat genome.
 Improved versions of the reference sequence assembly (IWGSC RefSeq v2.1) and annotation (IWGSC RefSeq Annotation v2.1) were made available in April 2021.

 With the completion of IWGSC RefSeq v1.0, the Consortium has moved into Phase II and now focuses its efforts on:

 - IWGSC Diversity project to characterize the breadth of worldwide wheat diversity.